spalt/cursor/README.md

 Replace "cursor.cur" with the normal, non-caps-lock cursor.

-A great place to get cur files is http://www.rw-designer.com/cursor-library
+A great place to get cur files is http://www.rw-designer.com/cursor-library, or, there's a bunch in %SystemRoot%\cursors